 If we want to measure how long it actually takes transit-dependent residents to reach grocery stores, we need to calculate travel times at scale.
 For 408 census tracts and 6,613 grocery stores, that means 2,697,704 origin-destination pairs.
 Using Google Maps API, this would cost approximately $13,500 at current rates ($5 per 1,000 routes).[1]
 We can calculate all of them for $0.

 Why does this matter?
-Many food access questions require transit time calculations, but commercial API pricing puts large-scale analysis out of reach for unfunded projects.
+Many food access questions require travel time calculations, but commercial API pricing puts large-scale analysis out of reach for unfunded projects.
 Studying transit-based food access at scale requires free alternatives.
 They exist, but they require assembling multiple data sources and learning new tools.

 Four free, open-source components make this possible: